 3D printing module

-Front end modules including laser module and future rotation module.
+Front end modules including laser module and rotary module.

 Please follow these steps to install/Change modules:

 Clean the footpads often to ensure the best fix results.

 At least turn the Robot Arm on once every month to activate the motor and keep the precision.

 Place the arm on a clean and flat surface to achieve optimal results.